Tuatara-VFX/TFlow/README.md

 - **Quality**

   Save the texture as 32bit per channel float [0, 1] or 8bit per channel [0, 255].
   Always choose Extreme quality unless you have strong size/performance constraints (such as Android platform).

+  Using Extreme on a platform that doesn't support float textures will not work, blending will be incorrect.

 - **Generate Mip Maps**